 At GALS, we start each school day with Morning Movement.
 Starting the day with Movement prepares our students (and staff) for the school day, improving alertness, attention, memory, and cognition, not to mention social interaction, community interconnectedness, self-esteem, and (of course) physical health.
 Teacher-student relationships are strengthened as teachers workout alongside students — sweating and struggling, laughing and achieving together.
 Students learn through experience how consistent effort and work over time generates big results, and this translates powerfully in the classroom.
 Students are exposed to a variety of fitness modalities and sports throughout the school year, giving them access to and experience in a diversity of sports and workout styles.

-For one of their cardio-strength modules on Tuesdays and Thursdays, 7th and 8th graders spend four weeks in a self-defense class, learning skills that empower them to identify potential danger, act with confidence and independence to avoid conflict and get to safety, and, if necessary, to physically protect themselves from an attacker.
+Each Wellness Team spends one module in a self-defense class, learning skills that empower them to identify potential danger, act with confidence and independence to avoid conflict and get to safety, and, if necessary, to physically protect themselves from an attacker.
 Students learn skills from a variety of martial arts modalities, including jiu-jitsu, Muay Thai, boxing, and judo.
-Our self defense class is taught by two professional instructors from Team Bully Buster, a martial arts and self-defense gym for kids and adults based in Studio City.
+Our self defense class is taught by professional instructors from Team Bully Buster, a martial arts and self-defense gym for kids and adults based in Studio City.

 Team Games & Team sports

-Students engage in a variety of team games and team sports in the Team Games modules, such as soccer, basketball, flag football, Ultimate Frisbee, Ultimate Ball, Mighty Mighty Scoop Noodle, soccer, flag football, and more.
+Students engage in a variety of team games and team sports in the Team Games modules, such as soccer, basketball, flag football, Ultimate Frisbee, Ultimate Ball, Mighty Mighty Scoop Noodle, Capture the Flag, and more.
 Team games and team sports provide students with many benefits and opportunities for skill development, including fine motor skill development, coordination, team building and cooperation, creative thinking, effective communication, and sport-specific skill development — not to mention a a fun and effective workout!!
 We structure the games in a way that is accessible to all students, regardless of sport-specific experience level.

 Dance & zumba

 We work with professional choreographers and dancers for our dance program, providing opportunities for students to learn a variety of dance styles straight from the pros who live and breathe dance.
 Dance workouts are fun and high energy, and are set to music that our students know and love.
 Dance provides students with a vehicle for self-expression and creativity, and helps children mature physically, emotionally, socially, and cognitively.
 Dance improves cardiovascular strength and endurance, as well as muscular strength, balance, and coordination.
-Dance fosters social encounter, interaction, and cooperation; a sense of accomplishment and self-efficacy; and overall cognitive development.
+Dance fosters social and relational skills, a sense of accomplishment and self-efficacy, and overall cognitive development.

 Spin & Strength